Mohd-Ali2/SplunkEnterprise-HomeLab/dashboard/SOC-dashboard.md

 The dashboard uses a time range filter and displays authentication activity, endpoint events, PowerShell activity, persistence-related events, and network activity.

-## Time Range

-The dashboard is configured to display the last 7 days by default.

 ## Dashboard Panels

 ### Events by Hosts